-It's a best practice to keep all the receipts of your purchases, so that you can answer to any public official who tries to overtax the items you have purchased.
-If you feel a duty is incorrect you can appeal the fee you paid, or if you do not agree with the way your clearance has been handled, take the badge number of the assistant and ask to speak to the supervisor.
+It's best to keep all the receipts from your purchases, so that you can challenge any official who tries to over-tax the items that you purchased.
+If you feel a duty is incorrect you can appeal the assessment or the way your clearance was handled get the badge number of the official and ask to speak to the supervisor.
 You may need to also need to write to the port director at your point of entry to clear up the matter.

-For all tourists arriving into Italy from outside the European community
+For all Passengers arriving in Italy from outside the European Community

-Goods purchased outside the European community, or purchased in duty-free shops.
-The following allowances apply to travellers arriving into Italy from outside the European community: 200 cigarettes or 50 cigars, 2 litres of table wine or 1 litre of alcohol.
+For Goods purchased outside the European Community, or purchased in Duty Free shops the following allowances apply for travellers arriving in Italy from outside the European Community: 200 cigarettes or 50 cigars, 2 litres of table wine or 1 litre of alcohol.

-When travelling across the countries of the European community, there are no customs to pass through.
-But, if you are planning to carry a large quantity of goods you should check the up-to-date European community regulations.
+When travelling between countries in the European Community you won't have to pass through customs.
+But, if you are planning to carry large quantity of goods you should check the up-to-date European Community regulations.

-USA citizens may bring back up to 400 USD worth foreign goods brought in duty-free shops if they have been outside the country for at least 48 hours (and if they haven't used the 400 USD allowance in the previous 30 days).
-USA citizens over 21 years old can bring back 1 litre of alcohol bought in duty-free shops.
-In addition, regardless of your age, you can bring back 200 cigarettes or 100 non-Cuban cigars bought in duty-free shops.
-Antiques, classified as more than 100 years old by USA customs, can be bought in duty-free shops.
-The same rule applies for handmade original works of art.
+US citizens may bring back up to $400 US worth of foreign goods duty-free if they have been outside the country for at least 48-hours (and if they haven't used the $400 US allowance in the previous 30 days).
+US residents over the age of 21 years can bring back 1-litre of alcohol duty-free.
+In addition, regardless of your age your age you can bring back 200 cigarettes or a 100 non-Cuban cigars duty free.
+Antiques, classified as more than a 100 years old by US customs can be brought back duty-free.
+The same rule applies for Original works of art made by hand.

 You can also send packages of up to a value of $200 US to your home address with a maximum of one a day allowed.
-You need to label the package with “Personal Use”, but it's not legal to send perfume, cigarettes or cigars with this method.
+You need to label the package "Personal Use", it's not allowed to send perfume, cigarettes or Cigars via this method.
 Mailed items do not affect your duty-free allowance.

-Travelling from Italy to the United Kingdom or other European countries
+Travelling from Italy to the U.K. or other European Countries

-If your journey was wholly within the European community, you will not have to pass through customs upon your return to your country.
-But, if you are planning to carry a large quantity of goods you should check the up-to-date European community regulations.
+If your journey was wholly within the European Community you won't have to pass through customs upon your return to your country.
+But, if you are planning to carry large quantity of goods you should check the up-to-date European Community regulations.